Flowers are organized alphabetically by genus and species. Hover over a photo series to control the images.

 One signature of the Banana Yucca is flower stalks that, at most, barely rise above the leaves.
-Before the flowers open up, the buds are pink.
+Before the flowers open up, the buds are red.
 The plant got its popular name because the fruit reminded someone of bananas.
 Maybe so, but don't look for a close resemblance to the curved yellow monsters in grocery stores.

 Narrowleaf or Plains Yucca (Yucca intermedia)

 Narrowleaf Yucca leaves are smaller (usually less than 2 feet long) than on Banana Yucca plants (about 2 to 3 feet long).
 And, of course, the leaves look narrow.
 The Narrowleaf Yucca flower stalks rise well above the leaf cluster, and the flowers have a more bulbous look than those on the Banana Yucca.